Why a Waterway Management Twinning Program?

 The inaugural Waterway Twinning Management Program began in August 2015 and finished in July 2016.
 The response from the ten participants involved has been overwhelmingly positive, with solid relationships established and a range of projects undertaken.
 What has become clear, is that there are very few opportunities for people working in natural resources management to access the sorts of resources and support the Waterway Twinning Management Program has provided.
 Most coaching and leadership programs are beyond the reach of people due to their highly competitive nature, or cost.
 Mentoring is, in contrast, relatively inexpensive, and develops skills that can be taken back into the workplace and easily shared with others.

-We are delighted that through the support of he Victorian Department of Environment, Water, Land and Planning, the Waterway Management Twinning Program had funding for 2017 and will be offering Victorians working in natural resources and waterway management the opportunity to get involved.
-Applications for the 2017 Program will open on the 1st of November 2016, with a scholarship available for an Aboriginal waterway manager and another for a Landcare/community-based organisation.
-We are also delighted to be offering a mentee scholarship supported by the River Basin Management Society who we welcome to our team.
+We are delighted that through the support of he Victorian Department of Environment, Water, Land and Planning, and the River Basin Management Society, the Waterway Management Twinning Program had funding for 2017 and over the coming months we will be sharing the stories of our graduating mentor/mentee partnerships.
+Applications for the 2018 Program will open on the 1st of November 2017, with a scholarship available for an Aboriginal waterway manager and another for a Landcare/community-based organisation.

 Waterway management twinning program objectives: